-- a) a licence, a transfer of a licence, additional vehicles or an amendment to a licence,
+- a licence, a transfer of a licence, additional vehicles or an amendment to a licence;

-- b) a change of rates, or
+- b. a change of rates; or

-- c) a temporary operating permit, and
+- c. a temporary operating permit

-who seeks, or has, a special authorization to operate inter-city buses or passenger directed vehicles;
+who seeks, or has, a special authorization to operate passenger directed vehicles, intercity buses or transportation network services.